iskconpandavasena/docs/README.md

 Hare Krishna!
 Welcome to the PS README template.
 Please fill out this template on how your project is/was developed and deployed to create documentation.
 The storage of information in one place is very useful and also ensures all the information is present for the future.

-Please feel free to delete any sections you do not need (including this one) or to add any new sections.
+Please keep this template structure and do not remove any sections.
+Feel free to add subsections under the existing headings.
+If any sections do not apply, please leave them intact, for future use.
 Do not hesitate to contact the current maintainer (<dhaval@soneji.xyz>) if you have any questions or queries.
 Please also feel free to submit a Pull Request to improve this template.

 This template should be used to create the `README.md` file in your project repository.
 The file properly starts below! ⬇️